mehanoid/zsh-notify/README.md

 On Linux if you have wmctrl installed, then you can set the $ZSH_NOTIFY_FOCUS_TERMINAL enviroment variable to "true" to change focus to the terminal emulator window when a notification is posted.
 By default the terminal window will just demand attention.
+If you want to disable demanding attention, set variable ZSH_NOTIFY_DEMAND_ATTENTION_TO_TERMINAL to "false".

 [growlnotify]: http://growl.info/extras.php/#growlnotify